swagger-api/swagger.io-docs/docs/spec-explained/authentication/api-keys.md

 GET /something?api_key=abcdef12345
 ```

 API keys are supposed to be a secret that only the client and server know.
-But as with Basic authentication, API key-based authentication is not considered secure unless used together with other security mechanisms such as HTTPS/SSL.
+But, as well as Basic authentication, API key-based authentication is not considered secure unless used together with other security mechanisms such as HTTPS/SSL.

 To define API key-based security:

-* Add an entry with `type: apiKey` in the global `securityDefinitions section.
+* Add an entry with `type: apiKey` in the global `securityDefinitions` section.
 The entry name can be arbitrary (such as *APIKeyHeader* in the example below) and is used to refer to this security definition from other parts of the spec.

 * Specify whether the API key will be passed `in: header` or `in: query`.